lukebatchelor/css-rhythm-game/README.md

 **High Score**

 *Some* way of storing the high score between games.
 So far I have no ideas.
 We can't use counters and we can't use the same trick as maxStreak without some sort of extra logic for knowing which game's score to show.
 Even then it would mean refactoring how random games and resetting works...

+**Theme Picker**

+I don't think this is the most *useful* feature, but it's one more interesting thing that could be tacked on quite easily.

+We can display an "Options" button on the first screen that is a link to `#options`.
+We can use the `:target` pseudo selector to then show a screen that lets the user pick between different background patterns for the game and a button to go back to the main screen.